sadeghmohebbimtw7f/helios-h2020s/README.md

 If you want to include the .aar file generated as a dependency in the application whitout use Nexus dependencies:

-- Create libs folder inside app folder:
+- Go to your application code and create libs folder inside app folder:

 <img src="https://raw.githubusercontent.com/helios-h2020/h.app-MediaStreaming/master/doc/libs.PNG" alt="libs folder">